 Distributing Small Estates via Petition and Order for Assignment

 The Estates and Protected Individuals Code (MCL 700.3982) provides a simplified procedure for distributing estates, if the balance of the gross estate after the payment of the decedent's funeral and burial expense consists of property that is less than the small estate threshold.
-A Petition and Order for Assignment (PC 556) may be filed with the Court to transfer estate assets that meet the small estate requirements.
+A Petition for Assignment (PC556m) may be filed with the Court to transfer estate assets that meet the small estate requirements.
 The total value of the estate is computed by adding the fair market value of all property of the decedent as of the date of death.
 Liens or debts of the decedent (other than funeral and burial expenses) are not subtracted in making the calculation.